 So sure, I think declaring Crocker’s Rules includes relinquishing the right to claim someone said something impolite or inappropriate.
 It also means giving someone the benefit of the doubt around them being inconsiderate.
 However, there are lots of potentially cruel things they could say, and I don’t think it’s reasonable to expect those not to hurt.

 People sometimes talk about Radical Honesty, a policy which is easy to confuse for Crocker’s Rules (though they’re kind of the opposite) and which can sometimes just come off as Not-that-radical Being-a-dick.
 There is a lot to be said for direct and open communication, but somebody who just says “you’re a moron” isn’t usually being helpful.
 Tact can be valuable: saying everything that’s on your mind might not actually help you or the other person achieve your goals.
 The brain secretes thoughts!
 Some of them happen to be totally useless or even harmful!
+[EDIT 2021: I would no longer say this so categorically.
+Read Dream Mashups for a better sense of how I’d talk about this now.]
 And, just like you don’t want to identify with unduly-negative self-judgements, not all thoughts about someone else are worth granting speech.

 On a related note, I know someone whose contact page used to say something to the effect of “I operate by Crocker’s Rules, but I’m also an ape, so I’m likely to be more receptive to criticism if it is friendly.”